Chronostratigraphy: Methodology

 Chronostratigraphy relies heavily upon isotope geology and geochronology to derive hard dating of known and well defined rock units which contain the specific fossil assemblages defined by the stratigraphic system.
 In practice, as it is very difficult to isotopically date most fossils and sedimentary rocks directly, inferences must be made in order to arrive at an age date which reflects the beginning of the interval.

 The methodology used is derived from the law of superposition and the principles of cross-cutting relationships.

 Because igneous rocks occur at specific intervals in time and are essentially instantaneous on a geologic time scale, and because they contain mineral assemblages which may be dated more accurately and precisely by isotopic methods, the construction of a chronostratigraphic column relies heavily upon intrusive and extrusive igneous rocks.

 Metamorphism, often associated with faulting, may also be used to bracket depositional intervals in a chronostratigraphic column.
-Metamorphic rocks can occasionally be dated, and this may give some limits to the age at which a bed could have been laid down.
+Metamorphic rocks can occasionally be dated, and this may give some limitations to the age in which a bed could have been laid down.
 For example, if a bed containing graptolites overlies crystalline basement at some point, dating the crystalline basement will give a maximum age of that fossil assemblage.

 This process requires a considerable degree of effort and checking of field relationships and age dates.
 For instance, there may be many millions of years between a bed being laid down and an intrusive rock cutting it; the estimate of age must necessarily be between the oldest cross-cutting intrusive rock in the fossil assemblage and the youngest rock upon which the fossil assemblage rests.